zombienerd/cheapsk8_lan/README.md

 Once the card is programmed, you can use RSET8019.EXE at any time to change the Base address and IRQ if you plan to change your system configuration.

+Thank you to Sergey Kiselev for hosting the 8019 programming tools that I have copied over for this project.
+Check out his very similar project (that's a lot more polished, and a bit more high class) over at https://github.com/skiselev/isa8_eth